cipolleschi/Cocoapods-Deprecation-Exploration/SPM/README.md

 > Observe that there are no header files there!
 This is a problem as it means that a user of the Framework can not import the `ReactRenderer.h` file!

 ### TODO:
-- [ ] try to expose also the React Renderer as a `.product` in Swift PM
+- [X] try to expose also the React Renderer as a `.product` in Swift PM
-- [ ] try to build both frameworks
+- [X] try to build both frameworks
-- [ ] verify that the headers are exported in the build folder
+- [X] verify that the headers are exported in the build folder
+  - The Header folder has not been created and public headers have not been moved to the artifact.
 - [ ] try to import the frameworks in a Xcode project to see if they works
 - [ ] if they works, try to define another version of package.swift that use binaries and integrate that with the project

+I tried to define another product for the ReactNative's `Package.swift`, and I tried to create xcframeworks from them.
+I verified that xcodebuild does not create the Haeder folder in the `.framework` folder.

 ## ReactNativeApp folder